 - a.
 Foreign nationals who have a need to travel through the Norwegian mainland on their way to or from work or residence in Svalbard. - b.
 EEA nationals and nationals of Andorra, Monaco, San Marino and Vatican City State and their family members who need to travel through Norway to get home. - c.
 Nordic nationals from the Faroe Islands, Greenland or Åland, and their family members, who reside or work in Norway. - d.
 Members of the Sami community in the exercise of reindeer herding. - e.
 Foreign nationals who perform commercial transport of goods and passengers for payment, or are en route to or from such an assignment. - f.
 Journalists and other personnel on assignment for a foreign media institution. - g.
 Foreign nationals as specified in sections 1-4 and 1-5 of the Immigration Regulations, and who can present a diplomatic or service passport, or possibly a national passport in combination with a Norwegian ID card issued by the Ministry of Foreign Affairs, or in combination with a Schengen residence card for embassy personnel.
 The same applies to dual-accredited diplomats and diplomatic couriers. - h.
-Military personnel as specified in section 1-7, second and third paragraphs, of the Immigration Regulations, and their spouse, cohabitant or children who are registered with and accepted by the Ministry of Defence. - i.
+Military personnel as specified in section 1-7, second and third paragraphs, of the Immigration Regulations and their spouses, cohabitants or children who are registered with and accepted by the Ministry of Defence, as well as members of a civilian component and civilian personnel working for military staffs or

+- headquarters in Norway (including NATO departments in Norway), as well as their spouses, cohabitants or children. - i.
 Foreign nationals who work on mobile or fixed installations; see sections 1-10 and 1-11 of the Immigration Regulations. - j.
 Holders of a valid aviation personnel licence (see section 2-9 of the Immigration Regulations) en route to or from active service. - k.
-Seamen, en route to or from active service, with an identity card as specified in section 2-8 of the Immigration Regulations or a Philippine Seafarer's

-- Identification and Record Book or a Philippine national passport as specified in section 3-1 (j) of the Immigration Regulations - I. Foreign nationals who have been granted a visa by the Norwegian decision-making authority after 15 March 2020; see Ministry of Justice and Public Security instruction GI-08/2020. - m.
+Seamen, en route to or from active service, with an identity card as specified in section 2-8 of the Immigration Regulations or a Philippine Seafarer's Identification and Record Book or a Philippine national passport as specified in section 3-1 (j) of the Immigration Regulations - I. Foreign nationals who have been granted a visa by the Norwegian decision-making authority after 15 March 2020; see Ministry of Justice and Public Security instruction GI-08/2020. - m.
 A spouse, cohabitant or child of a posted foreign service officer at a Norwegian foreign service mission. - n.
-Employees of international organisations or employees in organisations that perform international humanitarian efforts, who are on assignment or en route to or from such assignment.
+Employees of international organisations or employees in organisations that perform international humanitarian efforts, who are on assignment or en route to or from such assignment. - o.
+Foreign nationals who are resident in Svalbard.

-Regarding point above on Svalbard
+Regarding points a and o above on Svalbard